eastgenomics/eggd_optimised_filtering/README.md

 # optimised_filtering
-Optimised filtering is a tool used to add a flag to variants which:
+Optimised filtering is a tool used to add a flag to indicate variants which:
 - Pass standard filtering with bcftools
-- Are within gnomAD AF thresholds based on the gene's MOI (from PanelApp)
+- Do not exceed gnomAD AF thresholds based on the gene's MOI (from PanelApp)
 - Fit the required zygosity counts (of those passing AF thresholds based on the gene's MOI)
  - E.g. a biallelic gene requires at least 1 homozygous variant or at least 2 heterozygous variants

 ## Description
-A flag which might be given to a variant:
+The flag values which could be added to a variant:
 - `PRIORITISED`: The variant passes filtering
 - `NOT_PRIORITISED`: The variant does not pass filtering
 - `NOT_ASSESSED`: The variant has not been assessed, either because: